Carb Cycling Meal Plan – Introduction

 Nimai Delgado – What A Vegan Pro Bodybuilder Eats In a Day

-Whether you want to lose weight, burn fat, or build muscle mass, alternating between high carb and low carb days can help.
+Whether you want to lose weight, burn fat, or build muscle mass, alternating between high carb and low-carbohydrate days can help.

-By adjusting the number of carbs you eat to reflect your body composition and exercise goals, you can enjoy the benefits of eating carbs while avoiding most of the drawbacks.
+By adjusting the number of carbs you eat to reflect your body composition, exercise, and fitness goals, you can enjoy the benefits of eating carbs while avoiding most of the drawbacks.

 Very low-carb diets can work, but a lot of people end up craving carbs.
 Cravings often lead to binges and weight gain.